 - City of Ottawa (Social and Community Support)

-These forms can be saved or printed so that they can be filled out.
-If you need assistance in accessing a form, having it printed or help filling it out please contact our Service Access team at 613-748-1788 or drop into our Resource Room.
+These documents can be saved or printed so that they can be filled out.
+If you need assistance in accessing a document, printing it or need help filling it out, please contact our Service Access/Intake team at 613-748-1788 or drop into our Resource Room.

 We invite you to browse through the information available.
 You can search the database by subject or agency.
 You can also print the information you find.